upperlinecode/intro-to-swift/day-1/conditionals-intro.md

 } else {
   print("It's a little chilly, you should probably throw on a sweater.")
 }
-//prints "It's a little chilly, you should probably throw on a sweater." because temperature < 32 and temperature > 70 are both false
+//prints "It's a little chilly, you should probably throw on a sweater."
+//because temperature < 32 and temperature > 70 are both false
 ```
 <br>
 ######Break for [conditionals-practice-1](https://github.com/upperlinecode/intro-to-swift/tree/master/day-1/ConditionalsPractice1.playground)